-- Do not charge customers with a restocking fee or make them pay for return shipping, they strongly disapprove of that (43% & 63% respectively).
+- Do not charge customers a restocking fee or make them pay for return shipping.
+They strongly disapprove of that (43% & 63%, respectively).
 Allow automatic refund or submit return labels that can be easily printed or found inside the box.

-- Provide multiple shipping methods because more than half of shoppers can wait for 4-7 days for a package to arrive, but the others can be ready to pay for a fast delivery (still, 78% of the respondents expect a seller to have an economy shipping option).
+- Provide multiple shipping methods because more than half of shoppers can wait for 4–7 days for a package to arrive, but the others are ready to pay for a fast delivery (still, 78% of the respondents expect a seller to have an economy shipping option).

 How shipping policies affect customers' behavior in online retail.
 Retrieved from Marketing Charts.